Phlorum - Page Content

 The process of habitat creation and/or enhancement follows the steps below.

-Survey
+Habitat Survey

 In order to deliver ecological enhancements, it’s important to understand what species and features are already present in the immediate and surrounding area.
 A Preliminary Ecological Appraisal involves an initial habitat survey that can provide this information.
 For some projects, a more basic scoping survey will be sufficient.

-Design
+Habitat Design

-Creation
+Habitat Creation

-The retention and enhancement of existing habitat should always be the priority.
-However, often, on areas that have previously been developed, there is opportunity to create new habitats.
+The retention and enhancement of existing habitats should always be the priority.
+However, often, in areas that have previously been developed, there is an opportunity to create new habitats.
+This would always be guided by the species and habitats found locally, and the conditions on site.

 Types Of Habitat That Can Be Created